Stephen, King of England: Succession (1135)

-Furthermore, the late king had only insisted on that oath to protect the stability of the kingdom, and in light of the chaos that might now ensue, Stephen would be justified in ignoring it.
+Henry of Blois argued that the late king had only insisted on that oath to protect the stability of the kingdom, and in light of the chaos that might now ensue, Stephen would be justified in ignoring it.
 Henry was also able to persuade Hugh Bigod, the late king's royal steward, to swear that King Henry had changed his mind about the succession on his deathbed, nominating Stephen instead.
 Stephen's coronation was held a week later at Westminster Abbey on 22 December 1135.
-At his coronation, Stephen bore a red shield decorated with three golden lion-centaurs, called sagittaries; this symbology was later used for his coat of arms.

 Meanwhile, the Norman nobility gathered at Le Neubourg to discuss declaring Theobald king, probably following the news that Stephen was gathering support in England.
 The Normans argued that Theobald, as the more senior grandson of William the Conqueror, had the most valid claim over the kingdom and the duchy, and was certainly preferable to Matilda.

 Theobald met with the Norman barons and Robert of Gloucester at Lisieux on 21 December.
 Their discussions were interrupted by the sudden news from England that Stephen's coronation was to occur the next day.
 Theobald then agreed to the Normans' proposal that he be made king, only to find that his former support immediately ebbed away: the barons were not prepared to support the division of England and Normandy by opposing Stephen, who subsequently financially compensated Theobald, who in return remained in Blois and supported his brother's succession.